- Academy Awards

 - Student Grants

-Applications for the 2018 fellowship are now open.
+Applications for the 2018 fellowship are now closed.

 The Paul Klemperer Fellowship in the History of Medicine supports research using Academy library resources for scholarly study of the history of medicine.
 It is intended specifically for a scholar in residence at the Academy Library.